Pale-Blue-Dot-97/Minerva/README.md

 ## License 🔏

-Minerva is distributed under a [GNU LGPLv3 License](https://choosealicense.com/licenses/lgpl-3.0/).
+Minerva is distributed under a [MIT License](https://choosealicense.com/licenses/mit/).

 <p align="right">(<a href="#top">back to top</a>)</p>